antarcticrainforest/tintX/README.md

 systems - Data analysis in support of cumulus parametrization”

-The development of this software was funded by the Australian Research Council's Centre of Excellence for Climate Extremes under the fundering number CE170100023.
+The development of this software was funded by the Australian Research Council's Centre of Excellence for Climate Extremes under the funding number CE170100023.